d12frosted/elpa-mirror/melpa/popper-readme.txt

 Popper to display popups according to window rules you specify in `display-buffer-alist' (or through a package like Shackle), set this variable to nil.

+There are other customization options, such as the ability to suppress certain popups and keep them from showing.
+Please customize the popper group for details.